Cuci (film)

-Cuci (Malay: "Wash") is a 2008 Malaysian comedy film directed by actor Hans Isaac.
+Cuci (English: Wash) is a 2008 Malaysian Malay-language comedy film starring and directed by Hans Isaac in his directorial debut.
+This also stars Awie, Afdlin Shauki, AC Mizal, Erra Fazira and Umie Aida.
 The film was released on 28 January 2008.

 Plot

 The story is about four brothers who are window washers from Kuala Selangor who strive for something more in their lives.
 They find out the existence of a Window Washing Olympics with the grand prize of a contract to wash the Petronas Towers in Kuala Lumpur.
 As they fight through the Olympics along with other more organised and professional teams, they realise that nothing is more important than their brotherhood and friendship.